SutekhVRC/VibeCheck/README.md

 - Make sure the VibeCheck PC and your phone or computer running Lovense Connect are on the same network/subnet
 - Connect your toys to Lovense Connect
 - It may take like 30 seconds for Lovense Connect to update their NAT punchtrough API
+- I recommend using the "Lovense Connect Override" option in VibeCheck so you don't have to deal with the Lovense Connect API.
+- To use the override functionality in VibeCheck just input the LAN IP address of your device running Lovense Connect.
+(127.0.0.1 if you are using the desktop Lovense Connect app).
 - Press Enable!

 #### Lovense Connect Pros/Cons

 - Pros
-    - Easy to use.
+    - Don't need to buy a Bluetooth LE adapter.
+You can just use your phone + WiFi.
-    - If using Lovense Connect phone app as long as your phone is connected to the same network as your PC running vibecheck,and your toy is near your phone.
+    - If using Lovense Connect phone app as long as your phone is connected to the same network as your PC running vibecheck, and your toy is near your phone.
 You can technically be as far away as your phone can connect to your wifi and it will still take input from VibeCheck!

 - Cons
     - Can only use with Lovense toys.
+    - Slower response time than Bluetooth LE.

 ### Connect using both methods at the same time